enweg/BayesFluxR/README.md

 library(BayesFluxR);
 # The line below sets up everything automatically, but sometimes fails
 # BayesFluxR_setup(installJulia = TRUE, seed = 6150533, env_path = "/tmp", pkg_check = TRUE)
-# If the automatic setup failed or you wish to use a specific verions of Julia,
+# If the automatic setup failed or you wish to use a specific version of Julia,
 # then use the JULIA_HOME argument.
 The path below is for a Mac.
-BayesFluxR_setup(JULIA_HOME="/Applications/Julia-1.8.app/Contents/Resources/julia/bin/",
+BayesFluxR_setup(JULIA_HOME="/Applications/Julia-1.9.app/Contents/Resources/julia/bin/",
              seed = 6150533,
              env_path = "/tmp");
 ```